frequency-chain/docs/pages/glossary.md

 ## Unstaking

 The process of allowing tokens that have been staked to be made available again.
 When a user unstakes their FRQCY Tokens, there is a Thaw Period before the tokens are unlocked.
+See [Unstaking](./Tokenomics/ProviderIncentives.md).

 ## User

 Any entity with an Account on Frequency.
+See [Identity Management](./Identity/index.md).

 ## User Handle